gkjohnson/three-mesh-bvh/README.md

 const hit = bvh.raycastFirst( raycaster );

 // spherecasting
-// ensure the sphere is in the local space of hte geometry being cast against sphere.applyMatrix4( invMat );
+// ensure the sphere is in the local space of the geometry being cast against sphere.applyMatrix4( invMat );
 const intersects = bvh.intersectsSphere( sphere );
 ```